 In a small bowl, place cold water and sprinkle the gelatin.
 Let it stand for about 10 minutes, until the gelatin is soft.

 In a medium bowl, beat the egg yolks and sugar with a whisk until the mixture is light yellow and creamy.
 Place the milk in a small heavy saucepan over medium heat and bring to a gentle simmer.
-Ladle out about 1/2 cup of the milk and add it in a steady stream to the egg yolks, whisking continuously.
+Ladle out about 1/2 of the warm milk and add it in a steady stream to the egg yolks, whisking continuously.
 Pour the warmed egg yolk mixture into the saucepan with the remaining milk and whisk well.
 Stir over medium heat for about 2-3 minutes, until the custard thickens and coats the back of a spoon.
 If you run a finger through the coated spoon, it should leave a line down the middle.

 Remove the custard from the heat and stir in the softened gelatin until it dissolves.
 Divide the custard amongst the three bowls of chocolate, pouring about 1/3 cup in each.
 Stir each chocolate well.
 If the chocolate does not melt, place on a double boiler/pan of simmering water and stir until melted.
 Allow the three chocolates to cool to room temperature.